alainamb/uic_tr35-business-english-II/unit1/week3/assignment-ethics-case-study.md

 ---

-**Week 3 Complete!** Your ethical analysis skills will serve you throughout your professional career.
-Next, we'll move into [Unit 2: Legal & Financial Frameworks](../../unit2/unit2-overview.md).
+**Unit 1 Complete!** Your ethical analysis skills will serve you throughout your professional career.
+Reflect on what you've achieved in the [Unit 1 - Conclusion](../unit1-conclusion.md).